starkbank/sdk-clojure/README.md

 Here are a few examples on how to use the SDK.
 If you have any doubts, use the built-in `doc` function to get more info on the desired functionality (for example: `(doc starkbank.boleto)`)

-**Note**: Almost all SDK functions also provide a bang (!) version.
-To simplify the examples, they will be used the most throughout this README.

 ### Create transactions